OpenEvalProject/evals/manuscripts/elife-65902/v2/manuscript.md

 ## Materials and methods

-## Laboratory experiments
+### Laboratory experiments

-## Viruses and titration
+#### Viruses and titration

 We used SARS-CoV-2 strain HCoV-19 nCoV-WA1-2020 (MN985325.1; Holshue et al., 2020) for this study.
 We quantified viable virus by end-point titration on Vero E6 cells as described previously (Fischer et al., 2020; van Doremalen et al., 2020), and inferred posterior distributions for titers and exponential decay rates directly from raw titration data using Bayesian statistical models (see Statistical analyses and mathematical modeling, below).

-## Virus stability experiment
+#### Virus stability experiment

 We measured virus stability on polypropylene (ePlastics, reference PRONAT.030X24X47S/M) as previously described (van Doremalen et al., 2020).
 We prepared a solution of Dulbecco’s Modified Eagle Medium (DMEM, a common cell culture medium) supplemented with 2 mM L-glutamine, 2% fetal bovine serum, and 100 units/mL penicillin/streptomycin, and containing 105 TCID50/mL SARS-CoV-2.
 Polypropylene disks were autoclaved for decontamination prior to the experiment.
 We then placed 50 μL aliquots of this SARS-CoV-2 suspension onto the polypropylene disks under nine environmental conditions: three RH (40%, 65%, and 85%) at each of three temperatures (10°C, 22°C, and 27°C).
 These controlled environmental conditions were produced in incubators (MMM Group CLIMACELL and Caron model 6040) with protection from UV-B or UV-C exposure.
 We prepared 216 disks corresponding to three replicates per eight post-deposition time-points (0, 1, 4, 8, and 24 hr, then daily for 4 days) for the nine conditions.
 At each time-point, samples were collected by rinsing the disks with 1 mL of DMEM and stored at −80°C until titration.

-## Evaporation experiment
+#### Evaporation experiment

 We measured the evaporation kinetics of suspension medium under the same temperature and humidity conditions as the virus stability experiments.
 We placed 50 μL aliquots of supplemented DMEM onto polypropylene disks in a Electro-Tech Systems 5518 environmental chamber.
 The polypropylene disks were rinsed three times 1M sulfuric acid, ethanol and DI H2O respectively before use.
-We measured medium mass m⁢(t) every 5 min for up to 20 hr or until a quasi-equilibrium was reached using a micro-balance (Sartorius MSE3.6P-000-DM, readability 0.0010 mg).
+We measured medium mass $m⁢(t)$ every 5 min for up to 20 hr or until a quasi-equilibrium was reached using a micro-balance (Sartorius MSE3.6P-000-DM, readability 0.0010 mg).
 The chamber of the micro-balance was half-opened to keep air circulating with the environmental chamber.
 The flow entering the balance chamber decreased the balance accuracy to around 0.01 mg.
-We measured initial droplet mass (m⁢(0)) and final droplet mass (m⁢(∞)) under closed-chamber conditions to increase accuracy.
+We measured initial droplet mass ($m⁢(0)$) and final droplet mass ($m⁢(∞)$) under closed-chamber conditions to increase accuracy.

-## Statistical analyses and mathematical modeling
+### Statistical analyses and mathematical modeling

 We quantified the stability of SARS-CoV-2 under different conditions by estimating the decay rates of viable virus titers.
 We inferred individual titers using a Bayesian model we have previously described (Gamble et al., 2021).
 Briefly, the model treats titration well infection as a Poisson single-hit process.
 We inferred raw exponential decay rates by modifying a previously-described simple regression model (Gamble et al., 2021) to account for the evaporation phase.
 See the Appendix (Empirical virus decay estimation) for model description.

 We estimated parameters of our mechanistic models by predicting titers based on those models and then applying the same Poisson single-hit observation process to estimate parameters from the data.
 See Appendix (Mechanistic model estimation) for a complete description, including model priors.

-We estimated evaporation rates and corresponding drying times by modeling mass loss for each environmental condition i as linear in time at a rate βi until the final mass m⁢(∞) was reached.
+We estimated evaporation rates and corresponding drying times by modeling mass loss for each environmental condition $i$ as linear in time at a rate $\beta_{i}$ until the final mass $m⁢(∞)$ was reached.
 See Appendix (Modeling of medium evaporation and Evaporation model fitting) for a full description, including model priors.

 We drew posterior samples using Stan (Stan Development Team, 2018), which implements a No-U-Turn Sampler (a form of Markov Chain Monte Carlo), via its R interface RStan (Stan Development Team, 2016).
 We inferred all parameters jointly (e.g. evaporation parameters and mechanistic model parameters were inferred in light of each other).

-## Meta-analysis
+### Meta-analysis

 To test the validity of our model beyond the measured environmental conditions (i.e. beyond 10–27°C and 40–85% RH), we compiled data from 11 published studies on human coronaviruses, including SARS-CoV-2, SARS-CoV-1, MERS-CoV, HCoV-OC43, and HCoV-299E, under 17 temperature-RH conditions.
 We generated estimates of half-lives and uncertainties (Appendix 1—table 3) and compared those estimates to the half-lives predicted by the mechanistic model parametrized from our SARS-CoV-2 data.
 As data on evaporation kinetics were not available, we estimated a unique half-life for each experimental condition, covering both the evaporation and quasi-equilibrium phases.
 As virus decay during the evaporation phase is expected to be minimal, and the evaporation phase to be short, the estimated half-life can be used as a proxy for the quasi-equilibrium half-life.
 The complete data selection, extraction and analysis process is detailed in the Appendix (Meta-analysis of human coronavirus half-lives).

 We also included data from SARS-CoV-1 and MERS-CoV collected by our group during previous studies (van Doremalen et al., 2020).
 Those data were collected at 22°C and 40% RH on polypropylene using the protocol described previously (van Doremalen et al., 2020) and similar to the one used to collect the SARS-CoV-2 data.
 SARS-CoV-1 strain Tor2 (AY274119.3) (Marra et al., 2003) and MERS-CoV strain HCoV-EMC/2012 (Zaki et al., 2012) were used for these experiments.
 We calculated half-lives for evaporation and quasi-equilibrium phases using the same analysis pipeline used for SARS-CoV-2 (Appendix, Empirical virus decay estimation).
 These data were used only for out-of-sample prediction testing.
 We used the obtained evaporation phase half-lives as proxies for the half-life at 100% RH, as with SARS-CoV-2.
 See Appendix for a figure showing model fits (Appendix 1—figure 23) and a table of estimated half-lives (Appendix 1—table 4).

-## Visualization
+### Visualization

 We created plots in R using ggplot2 (Wickham, 2016), ggdist (Kay, 2020a), and tidybayes (Kay, 2020b), and created original schematics using BioRender.com.